riidhwan/toefl-cheatsheet/TOEFL_iBT_Speaking_Templates.md

 4. **Conclusion**: In conclusion, [summarize the overall idea].

 ### Sample Answer:
-“The professor talks about mimicry in the animal kingdom.
-First, she explains that mimicry is when one species evolves to resemble another species.
-She gives the example of the Viceroy butterfly, which looks like the Monarch butterfly.
-Since predators avoid Monarch butterflies because they are toxic, they also avoid the Viceroy, even though it is not toxic.
-This mimicry helps the Viceroy survive by protecting it from predators.
-In conclusion, mimicry is an effective survival strategy for animals.”
+“The professor explains the concept of mimicry in animals, where one species evolves to look like another species to protect itself.
+She gives the example of the Viceroy butterfly, which closely resembles the Monarch butterfly.
+The Monarch butterfly is toxic to predators, so predators tend to avoid eating it.
+Since the Viceroy looks almost identical to the Monarch, predators avoid the Viceroy as well, even though it is not toxic.
+This similarity in appearance helps the Viceroy survive by preventing it from being eaten by predators.
+The professor highlights how this type of mimicry serves as a useful survival strategy for many species that resemble more dangerous or unappealing species to potential predators.”

 ---